-Currently, Weiwei is working for the Partnership for Investment and Growth in Africa and in the Pacific (PIGA) project during her fieldwork in Ethiopia (2018).
+Weiwei was the National Research Consultant for the Partnership for Investment and Growth in Africa and in the Pacific (PIGA) project during her fieldwork in Ethiopia (2018).
 PIGA is a partnership between DFID, the China Council for the Promotion of International Trade (CCPIT), the China-Africa Development Fund (CADFund) and the International Trade Centre (ITC).
-Weiwei takes charge of conducting surveys for a wide range of Chinese firms in the light manufacturing and the agro-processing sectors and producing summary reports for ITC headquarters in Geneva.
+Weiwei took charge of conducting surveys with a wide range of Chinese firms in the light manufacturing and the agro-processing sectors and producing summary reports for ITC headquarters in Geneva.

-Weiwei is also affiliated with the Ethiopian Investment Commission (EIC) as the Chinese Investment Advisor between Oct 2017 and Sep 2018.
-Her work for the EIC includes receiving High Officials, Delegates and Investors (both Chinese and International); observation of the EIC One-Stop Service Station and Industry Park Developers in different industrial parks; and exploring characteristics and investment trajectories of Chinese firms within and outside of industrial parks.
+Weiwei was also affiliated with the Ethiopian Investment Commission (EIC) as the Chinese Investment Advisor between Oct 2017 and Sep 2018.
+Her work for the EIC included receiving high officials, delegates and investors (both Chinese and International); observation of the EIC One-Stop Service Station and Industry Park Developers in selected industrial parks; and exploring characteristics and investment trajectories of Chinese firms within and outside of industrial parks.

 My research will look into the nature and dynamics of Chinese private OFDI in Ethiopia’s manufacturing industry.
 By taking the light manufacturing industry and construction material industry for comparison, why Chinese private firms are investing in Ethiopia and to what extent do the investment trajectories of Chinese SMEs in these two sectors differ and why will be explored.

 - 'The Political Economy of the Chinese Private Investment in Ethiopia: A Case Study of Eastern Industry Park', Oxford Talk，Feb19th 2019，Oxford University, Oxford, UK [Unpublished]